Allan122/UPNCR---His/README.md

 - Mesopotamian texts refer to Meluhha as a land of seafarers.
 We can find depictions of ships and boats on seals.

 # Seals, Script, Weights
+- Seals and sealings were used to facilitate long-distance communication.
+- Seal is an impression that is usually used to identify the identity of the sender.

+# An enigmatic script
+- Harappans seals usually have a line of writing, probably containing the name and title of the owner.
+- Scholars have also suggested that the motif (generally an animal) conveyed a meaning to those who could not read.
+- Most inscriptions are short, the longest containing about 26 signs.
+The script remains undesciphered to date.
+It was not alphabetical(Where each sign has vowel or a consonant).
+- It has too many signs somewhere between 375 and 400.
+- It was apparent that script was written **from right to left** as some on the left.
+- Variety of objects on which writting has been found:
+Seals, copper tools, rim of jars, copper and teracotta tablets, jewelry, bone rods, even an ancient signboard.

+---

+## Is literacy widespread during Harappan period?
+The question of literacy in the Harappan period is complex and somewhat contentious due to the current state of evidence.
+Here's a detailed look at the issue:

+### Evidence for Literacy in the Harappan Period

+1. **Inscriptions and Seals**:
+   - The Harappan script appears on a variety of objects, including seals, pottery, tools, and tablets.
+   - Over 4,000 inscribed objects have been discovered, with the inscriptions typically comprising short sequences of symbols.
+   - The seals, often used for trade and administrative purposes, suggest a system of record-keeping and communication.

+2. **Undeciphered Script**:
+   - Despite the numerous inscriptions, the Harappan script remains undeciphered.
+This makes it difficult to determine the exact nature of literacy in the civilization.
+   - The script's brevity and the lack of longer texts complicate efforts to understand its structure and usage.

+3. **Distribution of Inscriptions**:
+   - Inscriptions have been found across a wide geographical area, from the major urban centers like Mohenjo-Daro and Harappa to smaller settlements.
+   - This widespread distribution indicates that the script was known and used throughout the civilization.

+### Interpretations of Literacy

+1. **Administrative and Commercial Literacy**:
+   - The presence of seals and other inscribed objects suggests that literacy was likely important for administrative and commercial purposes.
+   - Merchants, administrators, and craftsmen might have used the script to mark goods, record transactions, and manage trade.

+2. **Elite Literacy**:
+   - Some scholars argue that literacy might have been restricted to a small elite class, such as priests, officials, or merchants, rather than being widespread among the general population.
+   - The intricate and uniform nature of the seals suggests that those who could read and write were specially trained.

+3. **Symbolic Literacy**:
+   - Another perspective is that the script may have had a symbolic or ritualistic function rather than being used for detailed record-keeping or literature.
+   - If this is the case, "literacy" in the conventional sense may not have been widespread.

+### Conclusion

+Given the current evidence, it is challenging to definitively state whether literacy was widespread during the Harappan period.
+The use of a script across various contexts indicates that some form of literacy existed, likely among specific groups involved in administration, trade, or ritual activities.
+However, without a clear understanding of the script and its uses, the extent of literacy among the general population remains uncertain.
+The Harappan Civilization's sophisticated urban planning and standardized production suggest an organized society, which could imply a level of literacy sufficient for administrative purposes, but it is not clear if this extended to widespread literacy as seen in later civilizations.

+---

+## What are some of the present day methods used for long-distance exchange of goods?
+What are their advantages and problems?
+Long-distance exchange of goods in the present day relies on various methods, each with its own advantages and problems.
+These methods include air transport, sea transport, rail transport, and road transport.
+Here's an overview of each:

+### 1. Air Transport

+**Advantages**:
+- **Speed**: Air transport is the fastest method for moving goods over long distances, making it ideal for perishable items and urgent shipments.
+- **Global Reach**: Airports are located worldwide, allowing access to remote areas and global markets.
+- **Reliability**: Scheduled flights provide predictable transit times and fewer delays compared to other modes.

+**Problems**:
+- **Cost**: Air transport is the most expensive mode of shipping, which can be prohibitive for low-value or bulk goods.
+- **Capacity**: Aircraft have limited cargo capacity compared to ships or trains, making them less suitable for large or heavy shipments.
+- **Environmental Impact**: Air transport has a high carbon footprint, contributing significantly to greenhouse gas emissions.

+### 2. Sea Transport

+**Advantages**:
+- **Cost-Effectiveness**: Sea transport is the most economical for bulk and heavy goods, with lower costs per unit of weight compared to other modes.
+- **Capacity**: Ships can carry large volumes of cargo, including containers, bulk commodities, and oversized items.
+- **Energy Efficiency**: Per ton-mile, sea transport is more fuel-efficient than air or road transport, reducing environmental impact.

+**Problems**:
+- **Speed**: Sea transport is much slower than air transport, making it unsuitable for time-sensitive goods.
+- **Port Limitations**: Ships are dependent on ports, which may have limitations in terms of size, capacity, and infrastructure.
+- **Risk of Delays**: Weather conditions, port congestion, and customs procedures can cause delays.

+### 3. Rail Transport

+**Advantages**:
+- **Cost-Effectiveness**: Rail transport is cheaper than air and often more economical than road transport for long distances.
+- **Capacity**: Trains can carry large quantities of goods, including heavy and bulky items.
+- **Energy Efficiency**: Rail transport is more energy-efficient and environmentally friendly compared to road and air transport.

+**Problems**:
+- **Infrastructure**: Rail networks are limited to areas with established tracks, and not all regions have adequate rail infrastructure.
+- **Flexibility**: Rail transport lacks the flexibility of road transport, as it is confined to fixed routes and schedules.
+- **Transshipment**: Goods often need to be transferred to trucks for final delivery, adding complexity and potential delays.

+### 4. Road Transport

+**Advantages**:
+- **Flexibility**: Road transport offers door-to-door service and can access remote areas without the need for additional transshipment.
+- **Speed for Short Distances**: For short to medium distances, road transport can be faster than rail or sea transport due to fewer handling requirements.
+- **Versatility**: Trucks can carry a wide variety of goods, including perishable items in refrigerated vehicles.

+**Problems**:
+- **Cost for Long Distances**: Over long distances, road transport can become expensive due to fuel, labor, and maintenance costs.
+- **Environmental Impact**: Road transport has a higher carbon footprint compared to rail and sea transport.
+- **Traffic and Infrastructure**: Road transport is subject to traffic congestion, road conditions, and infrastructure limitations.

+### Emerging Methods and Technologies

+1. **Drones**:
+   - **Advantages**: Fast delivery for small packages, particularly in remote or hard-to-reach areas.
+   - **Problems**: Limited payload capacity, regulatory challenges, and weather dependency.

+2. **Hyperloop**:
+   - **Advantages**: Potential for high-speed transport overland, reducing transit times significantly.
+   - **Problems**: High initial infrastructure costs and technological challenges in implementation.

+3. **Autonomous Vehicles**:
+   - **Advantages**: Reduced labor costs, increased efficiency, and potential for 24/7 operation.
+   - **Problems**: Regulatory and safety concerns, technological readiness, and public acceptance.

+### Conclusion

+Each method of long-distance exchange of goods has its own set of advantages and challenges.
+The choice of method depends on factors such as cost, speed, capacity, environmental impact, and the nature of the goods being transported.
+Often, a combination of these methods, known as intermodal transport, is used to optimize the supply chain and balance the strengths and weaknesses of each mode.

+---

+# Weights
+- Exchanges were regulated by a precise system of weights, usually made of a stone called chert and generally cubical with no markings.
+- The lower denominations of weights are binary(1,2,4,8,16,32, etc up to 12,800).
+- The higher denomination followed the decimal system.
+- The smaller weights were probably used for weighing jewellary and beads.
+- Metal scale-pans have also been found.

+# Ancient Authority